prathami1/go-cli/README.md

 # CloudDeploy CLI

-> **Production-Ready Multi-Cloud Deployment Tool for Bloomberg**
+> **Production-Ready Multi-Cloud Deployment Tool**

 CloudDeploy is an enterprise-grade CLI tool that intelligently detects your application type and deploys it to AWS, GCP, or Azure using Terraform.
-Built specifically for Bloomberg's infrastructure needs with security, reliability, and ease of use in mind.

 ## 🚀 Features